Dill seeds spice

 Cucumber herb seeds also season fish dishes.
 For example, you can mix them into a cream sauce and serve them with almost all types of fish.
 Or they season with you, tomato salads, mayonnaise, egg dishes such as scrambled eggs or omelet.
 But also vegetables such as cabbage, spinach, lentils, carrots, cucumbers or beetroot refine them with their great seasoning.

 The Turkish cuisine flavors beans, rice, or zucchini with this powerful spice.

-Dill also pairs well with chili, garlic, turmeric, mustard, cumin, ginger, and coriander.
+Dill also pairs well with chili, garlic, turmeric, yellow mustard, cumin, ginger, and coriander.

 Effect and application in history

 The Egyptians and Romans already knew the dill plant.
 They took it against nausea, stomach discomfort, diarrheas, and digestive problems.